parimalbhoyar25/Linear-Regression-with-Assumptions/README.md

 # Linear-Regression-with-Assumptions
-Linear Regression Jupyter Notebook with assumptions on Boston data set.
+Linear Regression Jupyter Notebook with assumptions on Boston data set, presently this dataset consists of outliers.